Home >> Blog >> From Concept To Final Cut: Understand the Video Production Process

 • Film the video

 Switch on the camera and start filming.
 Refer to your storyboard to ensure you film all the shots you need.
 Be vigilant in sticking to your time schedules.
 In the case of a short video, the main shots can be completed in a day.
 You might need your film crew to go out at another time to shoot B-rolls.
 B-rolls usually include extra shots that supplement the main footage.
-You can buy stock footage from Indievisual to use as b-rolls rather than spending time and money on these additional shots.
-Depending on the type of video, you may need to create animations or record voiceovers.
+Depending on the type of video, you may need to create animations or record professionals voiceovers for a great video.

 Post-Production